i-finn/science_projects/RDM_2D_spectrum/README.md

 2D_spectrum_generator_v2.py : Takes input parameters, performs main calculation.

 Average_Data_wHeader_2D.m : Reads in idividual scans (vectors) and turns them into a matrix.
-This script was also used for averaging experimental data
+This script was also used for averaging experimental data as well.

 FFT_2D_2.m : calculates 2D FFT of the data to get the 2D spectrum.